itspangler/Adereon/methods.md

 In order to familiarize myself with the Moon's coordinate system and make sure it would be appropriate for our data, I downloaded some shapefiles of different features on Earth's moon from the [Lunar Reconnaissance Orbiter Camera](http://lroc.sese.asu.edu/about) (LROC) as a comparison.
 (Washington University in St. Louis's [Lunar Orbital Data Explorer](https://ode.rsl.wustl.edu/mars/coverage/ODE_Moon_shapefile.html) also has interesting lunar data, but it was much less useful for my purposes.)

 Specifically, I downloaded the the line feature [Wrinkle Ridges](http://wms.lroc.asu.edu/lroc/view_rdr/SHAPEFILE_WRINKLE_RIDGES) point feature [Anthropogenic Objects](http://wms.lroc.asu.edu/lroc/view_rdr/SHAPEFILE_ANTHROPOGENIC_OBJECTS).
-Wrinkle Ridges covered most of the lunar territory, providing a full scope of the space I was working with, while Anthropogenic Objects provided a set of clear spatial referents that I would eventually use in georeferencing.
+Wrinkle Ridges covered most of the lunar territory, providing a full scope of the space I was working with, while Anthropogenic Objects provided a set of clear spatial referents that would become essential for georeferencing.

 ![Moon data in QGIS](screenshots-and-images/figure-02.png) *Figure 02: Moon data in QGIS*

 This

 ### Georeferencing